cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/items/json_inheritance.md

 To reduce duplication in the JSON data it is possible for some types to inherit from an existing type.

+## Properties

+### `abstract`

+Creates an abstract item (an item that does not end up in the game and solely exists in the json to be copied-from).
+Use this _instead of_ `"id"`.

+### `copy-from`

+The identifier of the item you wish to copy properties from.
+This allows you to make an exact copy of an item **of the same type** and only provide entries that should change from the item you copied from.

+### `extends`

+Modders can add an `"extends"` field to their definition to append entries to a list instead of overriding the entire list.

+### `delete`

+Modders can also add a `"delete"` field that removes elements from lists instead of overriding the entire list.

 ## Examples

 In the following condensed example `556` ammo is derived from `223` ammo via `copy-from`: